jleppert/image_tagger/README.md

 Setup Instructions
 ----

-Clone the repo, make sure you have node, then just run npm install in the checked out directory.
+Clone the repo, make sure you have node.js(https://nodejs.org/en/), then just run npm install in the checked out directory.
 After that's done, run node index.js to start the web server and open your browser to http://localhost:9000 to see the UI.

 Put image files (browser compatible) under /images JSON data is under /tags